 Mountain laurel shrubs are eastern North American natives with beautiful, unique, cup-shaped flowers that bloom in the spring and summer in shades of white to pink.
-They are usually used as landscape plants, and can often be seen blooming in dappled shade under trees and taller shrubs.
-But can you grow mountain laurel in a pot?
+They are usually used as landscape plants and can often be seen blooming in dappled shade under trees and taller shrubs.
+Can you grow mountain laurel in a pot though?
 Keep reading to learn more about caring for mountain laurel in containers.

 How to Grow a Potted Mountain Laurel